 - Regardless, your attorney may recommend that you retitle the assets to the name of the sub-trusts, even if not otherwise required.

+When it is time to administer a trust, how to title assets to various sub-trusts.
+Rules for retitling these assets are complex.
 As you administer the trust that belonged to your loved one, you may run into this and other complicated trust administration issues.
 To prepare yourself, we encourage you to read more about this process.
 Our free guide, Understanding the Revocable Trust – In Language that Anyone Can Understand in 8 Minutes, is an excellent place to start.